Johns Manville

 - Carpenters

-Johns Manville manufactured distributed many products that contained asbestos.
-These asbestos products, especially insulation, had worldwide distribution and affected people across the globe.
+Johns Manville manufactured and distributed many products that contained asbestos.
+These asbestos products, especially insulation, had a worldwide distribution and affected people across the globe.

 Products: